briahnna123/run_analysis/README.md

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.<br />

-Check the README.txt file for further details about this dataset. <br />
+Check the README.txt file for further details about this dataset.**Note this text is not included go to the Coursera Website for Offical README.txt <br />

-A video of the experiment including an example of the 6 recorded activities with one of the participants can be seen in the following link: [Web Link] <br />
+A video of the experiment including an example of the 6 recorded activities with one of the participants can be seen in the following link: [Web Link] **Note this Video is not included go to the Coursera Website for the Offical Link <br />

 Attribute Information: